 Welcome.
 The roots of this blog go way back.
 My mom was a farm girl who used to call me over to the stove to admire the deep red of a pot of boiling cranberries.
 She grew up eating home-grown food and wouldn’t settle for anything less than truly fresh produce.
 She was also an Adelle Davis fan who served us whole foods.

-In college I learned to cook while living in a vegetarian co-op.
-I found it quite rewarding to get feedback on my meal from thirty people.
-I was also the house steward, responsible for stocking the pantry with whole foods, usually bought in pallets and 25# bags.
+In college I learned to cook while living in a vegetarian co-op, getting feedback on my meal from thirty people.
+I was also the house steward, stocking the pantry with whole foods bought in pallets and 25# bags.

-As a young adult, I worked as a midwife and helped women throughout their pregnancies and births, including counseling about healthy diet and exercise.
-I cooked vegetarian while raising my own family, and my children are now strapping young teens and adults.
+As a young adult I worked as a midwife and helped women through their pregnancies and births, including counseling about healthy diet and exercise.
+I cooked vegetarian while raising my own family and my children are now strapping young adults.

-I’ve always tried to include some exercise in my routine, and lately I’ve returned to my childhood sport of figure skating.
+I’ve always tried to include some exercise in my routine and in the last ten years I’ve returned to my childhood sport of figure skating.
 I’m enjoying being athletic in mid-life and hope to continue skating for many more years.

-After being a vegetarian since the age of 14, I started adding fish back into my diet about a decade ago.
-At first I just ate seafood while eating out, now I include salmon in our diet at home.
-The last couple of years I’ve been cooking gluten-free.
-I use lots of fruits and vegetables, healthy fats, and minimal refined sugar.
+After being a vegetarian since the age of 14 I added fish back into my diet about a decade ago.
+At first I just ate seafood while eating out, now I include fish, mainly salmon, in our diet at home.
+I cooked gluten free for several years and now have added some gluten into my diet.
+I cook with lots of fruits and vegetables, healthy fats, and minimal refined sugar.